mcagnew/cerebrotest/WebUI_draft.md

 ![Cerebro Account Details][accountdetails]

 ### About Dialog
-You fill find the **About** dialog in the top right hand corner of the navigation next to your username.
+You will find the **About** dialog in the top right hand corner of the navigation next to your username.
 Clicking on it will bring up some handy info for diagnostics as well as the REST API and Planner endpoints.
 - UI Version
 - Build Hash
 - Planner Version